CMOs: Change Agents of the AI Revolution

 In our latest Futureproof Project session, we broke down how AI is reshaping marketing, why IT and legal are blocking adoption, and why agencies must shift from selling hours to selling solutions.
 From AI-generated creativity to data privacy concerns and tool overload, we covered what’s working, what’s hype, and how to stay ahead.
 The future belongs to those who adapt and act.

-What is the blank sheet approach to marketing organization design?
-The blank sheet approach invites leaders to set aside legacy structures and imagine their ideal marketing organization from first principles—creating space for true innovation, AI integration, and customer-centricity rather than incremental improvements to outdated models.
+The blank sheet approach to marketing organization design invites leaders to set aside legacy structures and imagine their ideal marketing organization from first principles—creating space for true innovation, AI integration, and customer-centricity.